Martin County School Board approves $170,000 salary for new superintendent

 Back in 2018, voters decided to hand over the hiring authority to the school board.

-"I think right now we want to safely get through COVID," said Dr. John Millay, appointed superintendent.
+"I think right now we want to safely get through COVID," Dr. John Millay said.
 "We want all of parents and students to feel safe.
 Our teachers are doing a great job.
 We want to make sure that we're supporting them."

 He'll also receive a district vehicle for all school-related business.

-"We're going to keep supporting all of our staff, all of our students for whatever lies ahead," said Dr. Millay.
+"We're going to keep supporting all of our staff, all of our students for whatever lies ahead," Millay said.
 "But I do feel the future is bright and we'll work back to a new sense of normal."

-Dr. Millay will work alongside Superintendent Laurie Gaylord beginning this month and will be officially sworn in, in November.
+Millay will work alongside current Superintendent Laurie Gaylord beginning this month and will be officially sworn in next month.

-"I do believe that the children are becoming adapted to the new situation at school," said Shannon Chapman, a substitute teacher.
+"I do believe that the children are becoming adapted to the new situation at school," substitute teacher Shannon Chapman said.

-Chapman said she has two elementary-aged sons that go to school in Martin County and that she is looking forward to Dr. Millay's promise to be a hands-on superintendent.
+Chapman said she has two elementary-aged sons who go to school in Martin County and that she is looking forward to Millay's promise to be a hands-on superintendent.

-"I think it's important to have that face-to-face time with everyone across the board, the district is very large," said Chapman.
+"I think it's important to have that face-to-face time with everyone across the board," she said.
+"The district is very large"

-"It's about building relationships," said Dr. Millay.
-"It's always building bridges between district and the schools, making those relationships where we have great schools where they feel inviting for our parents."
+"It's about building relationships," Millay said.
+"It's always building bridges between district and the schools, making those relationships where we have great schools, where they feel inviting for our parents."

-Most recently, Dr. Millay was a superintendent in Meade County, Kentucky for 14 years.

 Scripps Only Content 2020